The Critical Role of Aerodynamics: Insights from the NASA-BeVERLI Hill Experiment

 • F(ω)\mathcal{F}(\omega): Fourier transform of the signal

-For digital signals, the Discrete Fourier Transform (DFT) is used, which is defined as:
+For digital signals, the Discrete Fourier Transform (DFT) is used:

 Xk=n=0N1xnei2πNknX_k = \sum_{n=0}^{N-1} x_n \cdot e^{-i \frac{2\pi}{N} kn}